Bad Parenting Signs and Its Impact on Children

 6. Difficulty with Relationships

-Parents who do not help the child express their emotions in a healthy manner will find that their children are unable to maintain friendships.
+Parents who do not help their child express their emotions in a healthy manner will find that their children are unable to maintain friendships.
 Bad parenting also could cause the child to question trust and develop low self-confidence.

 How to Be a Good Parent?